How to Spot & Fix Nutrient Burn

 • pH imbalance: Incorrect pH levels in the growing medium can make nutrients unavailable, prompting the plant to absorb excess fertilizer and leading to nutrient burn.

-• Salt build up: Excessive salts from over-fertilization can interfere with nutrient absorption.
+• Salt buildup: Excessive salts from over-fertilization can interfere with nutrient absorption.

 How to Spot Nutrient Burn Symptoms

-Spotting nutrient burn in early stages is essential if you want to fix the problem and save your plant.
+Spotting nutrient burn in the early stages is essential if you want to fix the problem and save your plant.
 Firstly, your plant can only be suffering from nutrient burn if you’ve recently fed it fertilizer or bottled nutrients in the last 1-4 weeks.

 Secondly, your plant will start showing visual signs of damage, including both leaf damage and root damage.
 These symptoms appear because the plant is desperately trying to remove the excess nutrients from its soil and roots.